NETWAYS/foreman-training/advanced/01_web.md

 # Trends

 * Graphs changes in your environment
-* Configured in the WebGUI and collected by a background task
+* Configured in the Web GUI and collected by a background task
 * Internal Host parameters or Facts provided by Configuration Management
 * Moved to a separate plugin with Foreman 2.2